-The surround feature brings the power of vim-surround to Obsidian.
+The surround feature brings the power of nvim-surround (the Lua successor to tpope’s vim-surround) to Obsidian.
 It allows you to add, change, and delete surrounding delimiters like brackets, quotes, and HTML tags.
-This implementation includes native support for Markdown formatting marks and function wrapping.
+This implementation includes native support for Markdown formatting marks, function wrapping, and custom surround pairs.

 Info